-SOJC Graduate Employees generally receive two or four consecutive years of funding.
-If a graduate student accepts outside funding, which substitutes their teaching/research in the SOJC in a given term, that term cannot be reclaimed in SOJC at a later date.
+SOJC Graduate Employees (Master's and Ph.D. students) generally receive two or four consecutive years of funding.
+If a graduate student accepts outside funding, that substitutes their teaching/research in the SOJC in a given term, that term cannot be reclaimed in SOJC at a later date.